Domain Privacy and Protection: How and Why to Hide WHOIS Information

 Should I add privacy protection when buying and selling domains?

 Yes, you should add the option to hide domain registration info because it has many benefits.
 It prevents spam, competitive data mining, and potential domain theft.
 It also guarantees anonymity on the WHOIS database, which is desirable for privacy-conscious customers.
+If you are working with multiple domain names, especially high-value ones, an experienced domain consultant can ensure all of this is taken care of on your behalf.

 How Do You Buy A Domain With Privacy Protection